tzebrowski/ObdMetrics/README.md

 ## About

-This is another java library that is intended to simplify communication with OBD2 dongles like ELM327 clones The target for the implementation is to provide set of useful function that can be used in Android OBD2 data logger.
+This is another java library that is intended to simplify communication with OBD2 dongles like ELM327 clones.
+The goal of the implementation is to provide set of useful function that can be used in Android OBD2 data logger.

 ### Example usage, see: IntegrationTest